wp-plugins/twitter-friends-widget/readme.txt

 1. Show RSS Link - chose whether to show a link to your Twitter RSS feed or not.
 1. Background Colour - the background colour of the table holding the Twitter Profile Images.
 Default is white (#FFFFFF).
 Use Hex values or the standard HTML named colours.
 1. Text Colour - as the background colour above, but affects the text displayed.
 Default is black (#000000).
 Once again Hex or named colours can be used.
+1. Table Style - set the CSS to style the table used to display the friends list.

 == Installation ==